Frequently Asked Questions

 Do you take insurance?

 Nope.
 Insurance companies require pre-certifications, and referrals, and half the time those take two or three days (if they come at all), and if you need help now (which pretty much everyone who shows up for an IV does), we'd have to treat you and then pray the insurance company came through, which they never do.
 With the way co-pays and deductibles work these days, you'll probably pay less without giving us an insurance card than you would if you did.
-We take cash or credit/debit cards.
+We take cash, credit/debit cards, and HSA/FSA cards.

 Slow down cowpoke.
 The question should be "how often is it SAFE to get a treatment?"